 Despite the Captain’s assurances to the contrary, however, the experiment that created Anna and those like her did create an “Alpha” mutant, David (Chris Mark, X-Men: Dark Phoenix, Midway).
 But when his power proves to be a threat to both humans and mutants Anna and George must work together to bring him down.

 Regardless of the film’s connections to Kill Order, Enhanced works well as a standalone film.
 And, as such, it’s not bad for a low budget trip into X-Men territory.
 Mark wisely doesn’t try for extravagant effects or epic action set pieces.
 He wisely takes the same approach to the subject matter that Cronenberg did in Scanners and relies on well shot, small scale scenes of violent action.

-Unfortunately there’s nobody involved with this film who has his talent.
-As a result Enhanced suffers from the same problem most films made by stunt men suffer from.
-The action scenes are great, the rest of the film frequently feels like an afterthought, it’s just there to get the characters from one fight scene to another.
+Unfortunately, there’s nobody involved with this film who has his talent.
+As a result, Enhanced suffers from the same problem most films made by stuntmen suffer from.
+The action scenes are great, but the rest of the film frequently feels like an afterthought, it’s just there to get the characters from one fight scene to another.